TheEngineerOne/5eApp/README.md

 - Make sure you have Kotlin installed.
 - Ensure Gradle is installed on your machine.
-- Ensure you have a legally owned database for the content
+- Ensure you have a legally owned compatible database for the content

 ## Installation

 Clone the repository:

 ```bash
 git clone https://github.com/your-username/5eApp.git
 ```
 Navigate to the project directory: